CLIP-RT: Learning Language-Conditioned Robotic Policies from Natural Language Supervision

 Motivation

-Recent work has made significant progress toward generalist robotic policies using large-scale demonstration datasets.
-However, collecting these demonstrations often requires expertise and access to specialized hardware (e.g., teleoperation systems), limiting the accessibility and scalability of robot learning.
+Recent work has made significant progress toward generalist robotic policies using large-scale robot demonstration data.
+However, collecting these demonstrations often requires expertise and access to specialized hardware (e.g., teleoperation systems).
+This barrier severely limits accessibility, restricting the number of participants and environments from which data can be gathered.
+Consequently, this limited accessibility inherently hinders both the scalability (the volume of data) and the diversity (the range of scenarios and behaviors recorded) of the resulting datasets.
 How can non-experts train robotic policies without relying on specialized expertise or devices for data collection?

 We already have an intuitive and accessible interface for robot learning: natural language.
 In this work, we explore an approach for training robotic skills solely through natural language.
 It includes: